 Headless CMS vs Decoupled CMS: How is a Decoupled CMS Different?

-In recent years, the term ‘decoupled’ has often times incorrectly become a synonym for ‘headless’, especially when used by vendors stuck with what it a truly coupled CMS architecture.
+In recent years, the term ‘decoupled’ has oftentimes incorrectly become a synonym for ‘headless’, especially when used by vendors stuck with what is a truly coupled CMS architecture.

 What is Content-as-a-Service (CaaS)?

-CaaS refers to a use case in which the content on the web is created and written separately from the place it will be used; in other words, CaaS supports a content first approach.
+CaaS refers to a use case in which the content on the web is created and written separately from the place it will be used; in other words, CaaS supports a content-first approach, and is supported by headless CMS architectures.
 The objective is to streamline the content creation process in light of the need to feed a wide range of digital channels such as websites, social networks, virtual reality experiences, digital signage, IoT, and more.

 This methodology requires a content management system with robust APIs in order to deliver that centrally located content to all of the different devices at play in today’s market.

-Unlike the original concept of a CMS, where there is less concern about how the content will be delivered through a website’s pages, it has the single goal of providing content creators the tools to enhance their workflow to a point where content is ready to be consumed in any number of CaaS use cases.
+Unlike the original concept of a CMS, where there is less concern about how the content will be delivered through a website’s pages, it has the single goal of providing content creators the tools to enhance their workflow to a point where content is ready to be consumed by any number of CaaS consumers, or end user applications.

 The Need for Hyper-focused (and Hyper-efficient) Content Creation